National treasure of France: Recent historical examples

 National treasures remain at risk of unsavory and illegal activity.
-In November 2024, a national treasure work of 138 figures encrusted with diamonds and rubies set in marble, known as Via Vitae, was stolen from the Hiéron Museum in Paris.
+In November 2024, a national treasure work of 138 figures showing the Life of Christ, encrusted with diamonds and rubies set in marble, known as Via Vitae, was stolen from the Hiéron Museum in Paris.
 Its estimated value at the time was €7m (£5.8m).

 Criteria

 National treasures of France are defined in article L.111-1 of the French heritage code: